creeper121386/vielab/README.md

 ### Training

 The project use `Hydra` to manage config files.
-Config files are located in `./src/config`. `./src/config/config.yaml` contains two parts:
+The main config files is `./src/config/config.yaml`, which contains two parts:
-- General configs for all experiments, like `name, num_epoch, checkpoint_path` General config looks like:
+- **General configs** for all models and experiments, like `name, num_epoch, checkpoint_path`.
+  General config looks like:

   ```yaml